Convergence of Muon with Newton-Schulz¶

 Main Results (Convergence Comparison)¶

-| Method | Metric | Convergence Rate | Rank Dependence |
+| Method | Metric | Convergence Rate | Rank Dependency |

 |---|---|---|---|

-| SGD-M | Frobenius gradient | \(O(1/\sqrt{T})\) | \(\sqrt{r}\) loss |
+| SGD-M | Frobenius Gradient | \(O(1/\sqrt{T})\) | \(\sqrt{r}\) loss |

-| Muon (SVD) | Nuclear gradient | \(O(1/\sqrt{T})\) | No \(\sqrt{r}\) loss |
+| Muon (SVD) | Nuclear Gradient | \(O(1/\sqrt{T})\) | No \(\sqrt{r}\) loss |

-| Muon (NS, \(q\) steps) | Nuclear gradient | \(O(C_q/\sqrt{T})\) | No \(\sqrt{r}\) loss |
+| Muon (NS, \(q\) steps) | Nuclear Gradient | \(O(C_q/\sqrt{T})\) | No \(\sqrt{r}\) loss |

-Ablation Study (\(C_q\) vs. Number of NS Steps \(q\))¶
+Ablation Study (\(C_q\) vs. steps \(q\))¶

-| NS Steps \(q\) | \(C_q\) (\(\kappa=2\)) | \(C_q\) (\(\kappa=3\)) |
+| NS steps \(q\) | \(C_q\) at \(\kappa=2\) | \(C_q\) at \(\kappa=3\) |

 |---|---|---|

-| 1 | Large | Moderate |
+| 1 | Large | Medium |

 | 3 | \(\approx 1.01\) | \(\approx 1.001\) |